 - healthy vending plan-o-grams in health services resource - click here

 Start using FoodChecker to assess your drink provision.

 Complete an assessment for each internally managed retail food outlet and each vending machine layout.

 Also, don’t forget to implement Healthy Choices for your staff/event catering.

-The Healthy Choices Policy directive reporting tool, Progress Tracker, is live from 1 September 2022.
+The Healthy choices Policy directive reporting tool, Progress Tracker, is live from 1 September 2022.

-Upload the relevant FoodChecker assessment/s to the reporting portal and complete the accompanying questions before 30 September 2022.
+Upload the relevant FoodChecker assessment/s to the reporting tool and complete the accompanying questions.

 1The Victorian Cancer Plan 2020-2024 target: “at least 80 per cent of hospitals and health services’ retail outlets and vending machines to meet the recommended Victorian Government food and nutrition standards (Healthy choices) by 2024.”